harrythegemini/GU-ANLY-580-FALL-2021/README.md

 ## Github Onboarding
 Students will submit assignments, labs, quizzes, and the project to private forks of this repository which the instructor and TAs will have access to.
 Setup instructions are [here](https://github.com/chrislarson1/GU-ANLY-580-FALL-2021/blob/main/github-setup.md).
-If you are viewing this on canvas, you can view these instructions in `Module-1: github-setup.pdf`.
+If you are viewing this on canvas, you can view these instructions in `Module-1: github-setup.html`.

 ## Course Schedule